repository-settings/app/mao-isaac-roadmap.md

-Phase 0
-1. setting up AWS lamdba project environment

-Phase 1
-1. .github/settings.yml location should be configurable
-2. .github/settings.yml location should be resolved on github.com/<org_name>/org-settings , where "org-settings" is a default/standard name
+1. .github/settings.yml location should be resolved on github.com/<org_name>/org-settings , where "org-settings" is a default/standard name [DONE]

-Phase 2
-1. add configuration in settings.yml to create PRs/issues, instead of fixing settings occurrencies; use_prs [true|false]
+2. add configuration in settings.yml to create issues, instead of fixing settings occurrencies; create_issues=[true|false] [DONE]

+3. Make repository.js lib to be "diffable"